Relaxation Techniques: What You Need To Know

 - Relaxation techniques are generally considered safe for healthy people.
 In most research studies, there have been no reported negative side effects.
 However, occasionally, people report negative experiences such as increased anxiety, intrusive thoughts, or fear of losing control.

 - There have been rare reports that certain relaxation techniques might cause or worsen symptoms in people with epilepsy or certain psychiatric conditions, or with a history of abuse or trauma.
-People with heart disease should talk to their health care providers before doing progressive muscle relaxation.

 More To Consider